davebraze/david-braze/content/views/views.md

 variation, how ***people differ in their abilities***, including both "normal" variation and disordered language.
-More, a complete explanation must also address how language is used for actual communication, and how well it supports other abilites that depend on it.
+More, a complete explanation must also address how language is used for actual communication, and how well it supports other abilities that depend on it.

-People in literate societies, like ours, often think of the abilities to write and to read as a part of language.
-They are often considered the most important parts of language, but they aren't.
+People in literate societies, like ours, often think of the ability to write and to read as a part of language.
+These are often considered the most important parts of language, but they aren't.
 Actually,
 ***writing and reading are "language-adjacent" skills***.
-They come after language, and they depend on language, but they don't come nearly as easily or naturally as speaking and understanding speech.
+They come after language, and they depend on language, but they don't come nearly as naturally or as easily as speaking and understanding speech.
 Language gets along just fine without writing or reading, but the opposite is not true.